Manifesto-Digital/contentful-gatsby-netlify/documentation/04-local-setup-and-workflows.md

     }
 ```

 The array is then looped in the assemblies file (currently `src/assemblies/index`).
-If the type matches the id of the piece of content we are expecting then the React Component is called for that component.
+If the type matches the id of the piece of content we are expecting then the React Component is called for that piece of content.